 The Company currently has no revenue from operations.
-If any of its exploration programs are successful and optionees of properties complete their earn-in, the Company would have to provide its share of ongoing exploration and development costs in order to maintain its interest or be reduced in interest or to a royalty interest.
-Additional capital would be required to put a property into commercial production.
-The sources of funds currently available to the Company are the sale of its inventory of gold, marketable securities, equity capital or the offering of an interest in its projects to another party.
-The Company currently has sufficient financial resources to undertake all of its currently planned exploration programs.
-However, the companies to which the Company options properties could well encounter difficulty in financing such projects.
+In order to continue to advance and develop the Ixtaca project, the Company will have to raise additional capital.
+The sources of funds currently available to the Company include equity capital, potential debt capital or the offering of an interest in its projects to another party.
+The Company currently has sufficient financial resources to undertake all of its currently planned exploration and development programs.

-Exchange rates fluctuations
+Exchange rate fluctuations